CasperN/hpc_ps4/README.md

 A conjugate gradient linear solver built on MPI for solving Poisson's Equation in 2D.

-This code was written as a starting point for Problem Set 4 in MPCS 51087 at the University of Chicago.
+This code was completed for Problem Set 4 in
+MPCS 51087 at the University of Chicago.

 ## Compilation